Olivia Fergusson

-Olivia Mary Fergusson (born 27 March 1995) is an English professional footballer who plays as a forward for Celtic in the Scottish Women's Premier League.
+Olivia Mary Fergusson (born 27 March 1995) is an English professional footballer who last played as a forward for Wellington Phoenix in the A-League Women.

 Club career

 Aston Villa

 Fergusson started her career at Aston Villa after graduating from the club's centre of excellence.
 Fergusson went on to score 8 goals in the 2015 for the club.
 She left following the expiration of her contract at the end of the 2015 season.

 Bristol City

 On 4 February 2016, it was announced that Ferguson had joined Bristol City.
 Fergusson made 6 appearances in her first season for Bristol.
 The following season, Fergusson made 12 league appearances did not score for her new club in a season where Bristol came 8th in the FA Women's Super League.

 Yeovil Town

 On 18 August 2018, it was announced that Fergusson ahad joined Yeovil Town.
 In the 2018–19 season, Fergusson played 20 games as well as scoring her only league goal for the club in a 2–1 defeat away to Manchester City on 28 April 2019.